BWICompanies/bwi_app/README.md

 );
 ```

-The `BookstoreScaffold` widget uses `package:adaptive_navigation` to build a
+The `ProductstoreScaffold` widget uses `package:adaptive_navigation` to build a
 navigation rail or bottom navigation bar based on the size of the screen.
 The
-body of this screen is `BookstoreScaffoldBody`, which configures a nested
+body of this screen is `ProductstoreScaffoldBody`, which configures a nested
 Navigator to display either the `AuthorsScreen`, `SettingsScreen`, or
-`BooksScreen` widget.
+`ProductsScreen` widget.

 ## Linking vs updating RouteState